 Study Guides and Homework

 There are study guides that tell you what you need to know, from each chapter, for each unit exam.
-Each module has some kind of assignments in it, whether it be reading, videos, or submitted homework.
-Submitted homework includes both introductory and focused exercises as well as concept questions that address the more-challenging concepts on the study guide.
+Each module has assignments in it.
+There are exercises over specific topics and concept questions that address the more challenging concepts in the study guide.
+These assignments are multiple-choice, multiple-select, matching, etc.

-- gives unlimited time per attempt.
+- give unlimited time per attempt.
 (Make sure the system doesn’t time out on you!)

 - records only your highest score in the grade book.

-- is available at the start of the term.
+- are available at the start of the term.

-Because you are allowed unlimited attempts, it might be tempting to simply focus only on selecting answers that get you points, even selecting randomly until the correct answer is chosen, but you likely won’t learn much by doing so.
-Treat homework as a tool to gauge how well you understand the concepts.
+Because you are allowed unlimited attempts, it might be tempting to simply focus only on getting the points, even selecting randomly until the correct answer is chosen, but you likely won’t learn much by doing so.
+Quick and easy points on homework may result in lost points on exams.
+Treat homework as a tool to help you understand the concepts.
 If you have any questions about them, post your questions to the relevant unit discussion forum.
 Use these homework assignments to learn.

-In addition to multiple-choice type homework, you have 2 written assignments.
-One written assignments is a short article review.
-The other written assignment is a short, reflective take-away assignment.
-Make sure you read and following the instructions for each of these assignments.
-These assignments will not get dropped!
-Because of their nature, you will not have an unlimited number of attempts at these.
+In addition to multiple-choice type homework, you will have 1 to 3 written assignments.
+Make sure you read, understand, and follow the instructions for each of these assignments.
+If the instructions aren’t clear, ask for clarification prior to completing the assignment.
+Because of their nature, you will not have an unlimited number of attempts at these and they will lock on the due date.

 Exams and Final